Jurisdictional Elections

 - Select a jurisdiction from the drop-down menu.

-- Select a reporting dimension from the drop-down menu.
-For elections pertaining to a jurisdiction per se, select the default reporting dimension (“---”).
+- Select a subgroup from the drop-down menu.
+For elections pertaining to a jurisdiction per se, you do not have to select a subgroup, but can retain the default option ---.

-- Activate the applicable checkboxes in the categories Annual Elections, Five-year Elections, Safe Harbour Elections and Jurisdictional Exclusions, and Other elections (see also Election Categories below).
+- Configure the applicable elections in the categories Annual Elections, Five-year Elections, Safe Harbour Elections and Jurisdictional Exclusions, and Other elections (see also Election Categories below).

 Notes: